First Nation Housing

 Federal Investments in housing for First Nation communities

 The Government of Canada has made significant annual investments in on-reserve housing between 2006-07 and 2013-14, providing more than $2.3 billion in support.
-Continuing these important investments, Aboriginal Affairs and Northern Development Canada has confirmed an additional $138 million allocation for on-reserve housing in 2014-2015.
+Continuing these important investments, Indigenous and Northern Affairs Canada (INAC) has confirmed an additional $138 million allocation for on-reserve housing in 2014-2015.

 For individuals on reserve who are eligible for income assistance, the Department’s Income Assistance Program also provides annual funding to help cover housing costs in the form of shelter allowance payments.
-In addition to funding support, Aboriginal Affairs and Northern Development Canada issues Ministerial Loan Guarantees (MLGs) to provide First Nations living on reserve with the security necessary to obtain financing from lenders for housing projects. $1.8 billion in guarantee authority is currently issued to support First Nations in accessing loans for home ownership and social housing.
+In addition to funding support, INAC issues Ministerial Loan Guarantees (MLGs) to provide First Nations living on reserve with the security necessary to obtain financing from lenders for housing projects. $1.8 billion in guarantee authority is currently issued to support First Nations in accessing loans for home ownership and social housing.

 How Federal Funding Investments Are Used